Learn to write authentic, emotionally resonant trauma backstories that deepen your characters without resorting to clichés, info dumps, or flashbacks.

 Emotional Triggers Caused By Past Trauma Have A Desire At Their Foundation

-When anxiety is triggered, there’s an immediate flood of primary emotions and secondary emotions come to the front almost instantly.
+When anxiety is triggered, an immediate flood of primary emotions and secondary emotions come to the front almost instantly.
 That’s why much of the time, we aren’t aware of the primary emotions causing the secondary emotion.
-It’s your job to show it so the reader can lean in and figure out what’s going on.
+It’s your job to capture this shift so the reader can lean in and figure out what’s going on.

 Causes of Historical Trauma

 The thing about PTSD and anxiety is that the effects and consequences are very individual.
-It’s usually a result of feeling powerless (having no voice), and hopelessness at being unable to change the situation or outcome.
+It can be a result of feeling powerless (having no voice or ability to flee/escape), and hopelessness at being unable to change the situation or outcome.
 Two people can experience the exact same trauma and one person can walk away with PTSD and the other not, they both might, neither of them could have PTSD.
 They could both have PTSD to differing degrees or have different triggers.

 Read more about healing from emotional and psychological trauma here.